 “Nobody tells this to people who are beginners, I wish someone told me.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years, you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.
 A lot of people never get past this phase, they quit.
 Most people I know who do interesting, creative work went through years of this.
 We know our work doesn’t have this special thing that we want it to have.
 We all go through this.
 And if you are just starting out or you are still in this phase, you gotta know its normal and the most important thing you can do is do a lot of work.
 Put yourself on a deadline so that every week you will finish one story.
 It is only by going through a volume of work that you will close that gap, and your work will be as good as your ambitions.
 And I took longer to figure out how to do this than anyone I’ve ever met.
 It’s gonna take awhile.
 It’s normal to take awhile.
 You’ve just gotta fight your way through.” – Ira Glass

 It seems like everyone that is earning an income from their blog is also doing income reports.
 Do I need to DO income reports to create an income?

-For every successful blog that is doing an income report there are probably 49 that aren’t.
+For every successful blog that is doing an income report, there are probably 49 that aren’t.

-Reports like this are helpful for blogs that want to build a complimentary business alongside their current blog.
+Reports like this are helpful for blogs that want to build a complementary business alongside their current blog.
 For example, it makes sense for us to publish these reports because we want to gain the attention of other food bloggers and introduce them to Food Blogger Pro.